Thornbury

 PROFILE FAQ

-Thornbury has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Thornbury has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 35 projects likely affecting the region.
-Notable initiatives include 712-716 High Street Mixed-Use Development, North East Link Project, Route 86 Tram Accessibility Upgrades, and 680 High Street Residential Development.
-The following list details those most relevant.
+AreaSearch has identified 35 projects that may affect the region.
+Notable ones include 712-716 High Street Mixed-Use Development, Route 86 Tram Accessibility Upgrades, 680 High Street Residential Development, and North East Link Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.